tbrowder/Raku-Advent/tbrowder.md

 Party time
 ----------

-In summary, system administrators who want their stable Debian systems while having their Raku version be the latest will have an easy-to-use way to quickly convert a standard Debian installation into a standard Raku host with common paths for all new users.
+In summary, module **RakudoBin** will give system administrators a practical way to (1) have a stable Debian system and (2) upgrade their Raku version to the latest.
+The module will also provide an easy way to quickly convert a standard Debian installation into a standard Raku host with common paths for all new users.

 Santa's Epilogue
 ----------------